jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	The-  the song ended,
         	the guy set down,
         	at another table.
-        	And she  set down,
+        	And she set down --

-JAMIE:  	at a- --
+JAMIE:  	At a- --

-MILES:  	at the table with her woman friend.
+MILES:  	At the table with her woman friend.
         	They never danced again the rest of the evening.

 HAROLD: 	Hm.